BatmanNet: Bi-branch Masked Graph Transformer Autoencoder for Molecular Representation: Abstract

 \section{Abstract}

-Although substantial efforts have been made using graph neural networks (GNNs) for AI-driven drug discovery (AIDD), effective molecular representation learning remains an open challenge, especially in the case of insufficient labeled molecules.
+{ Although substantial efforts have been made using graph neural networks (GNNs) for AI-driven drug discovery (AIDD), effective molecular representation learning remains an open challenge, especially in the case of insufficient labeled molecules.
 Recent studies suggest that big GNN models pre-trained by self-supervised learning on unlabeled datasets enable better transfer performance in downstream molecular property prediction tasks.
-However, they often require large-scale datasets and considerable computational resources, which is time-consuming, computationally expensive, and environmentally unfriendly.
-To alleviate these limitations, we propose a novel pre-training model for molecular representation learning, \textbf{Bi-branch Masked Graph Transformer Autoencoder (BatmanNet)}.
-BatmanNet features two tailored and complementary graph autoencoders to reconstruct the missing nodes and edges, respectively, from a masked molecular graph.
-To our surprise, BatmanNet discovered that the highly masked proportion ($60\%$) of the atoms and bonds achieved the best performance.
-We further propose an asymmetric graph-based encoder-decoder architecture for either nodes and edges, where a transformer-based encoder only takes the visible subset of nodes or edges, and a lightweight decoder reconstructs the original molecule from the latent representation and mask tokens.
-With this simple yet effective asymmetrical design, our BatmanNet can learn efficiently even from a much smaller-scale unlabeled molecular dataset to capture the underlying structural and semantic information, overcoming a major limitation of current deep neural networks for molecular representation learning.
-For instance, using only $250K$ unlabelled molecules as pre-training data, our BatmanNet with $2.575M$ parameters achieves a $0.5\%$ improvement on the average ROC-AUC compared with the current state-of-the-art method with $100M$ parameters pre-trained on $11M$ molecules.
+However, the approaches in these studies require multiple complex self-supervised tasks and large-scale datasets, which are time-consuming, computationally expensive, and difficult to pre-train end-to-end.
+Here, we design a simple yet effective self-supervised strategy to simultaneously learn local and global information about molecules, and further propose a novel bi-branch masked graph transformer autoencoder (BatmanNet) to learn molecular representations.
+BatmanNet features two tailored complementary and asymmetric graph autoencoders to reconstruct the missing nodes and edges, respectively, from a masked molecular graph.
+With this design, BatmanNet can effectively capture the underlying structure and semantic information of molecules, thus improving the performance of molecular representation.
+BatmanNet achieves state-of-the-art results for multiple drug discovery tasks, including molecular properties prediction, drug-drug interaction, and drug-target interaction, on 13 benchmark datasets, demonstrating its great potential and superiority in molecular representation learning.} \keywords{molecular representation, deep learning, graph neural network, self-supervised learning}